yyou22/Traffic_Sign_Data_Preparation/README.md

 !unzip ../TRADES-with-German-Traffic-Signs/data/GTSRB_Final_Test_Images.zip -d  /content/data
 ```

-Once you unzip the datasets, rememver to also manually drag GT-final_test.csv file into content/data/GTSRB/Final_Test/Images
+Once you unzip the datasets, remember to also manually drag GT-final_test.csv file into content/data/GTSRB/Final_Test/Images

 Need to do the same for Images_0_ppm, etc.

 These are the labels of the image data.

+# Generate Noise

+`noise_generation.py` reads all images from folders Images_resize (clean images) and Images_0, Images_1, and Images_2 (adversarial images) [backed up on google drive] to subtract them to visualize the perturbations.
+Need to manually replace the file names in the script to visualize the noise for specific models.